-Beyond contribution rates, or the Unfunded Termination Liability, or cost of buying out of the CalPERS plans, is also a value that is impacted significantly by a change in the assumed discount rate.
-In the case of termination values, as previously noted above, CalPERS utilized the 30-year Treasury bond as the discount rate.
+Beyond contribution rates, the recently announced UTL, or the cost of buying out of the CalPERS plans, is also a value that is impacted significantly by a change in the assumed discount rate.
+In the case of termination values, as previously noted above, CalPERS utilizes the 30-year Treasury bond as the discount rate.
 This value is currently significantly lower than the CalPERS standard actuarial ROR used in setting plan contribution rates.

-With U.S. Treasury rates through June 30, 2013 remaining close to the June 30, 2011 values, the Commission has projected, taking into account estimated changes in asset values, liabilities, benefit payments and contributions, it is likely that the buy-out cost currently may well exceed the \$62M cited by CalPERS.
+With U.S. Treasury rates through June 30, 2013 remaining close to the June 30, 2011 values, the Commission has projected, taking into account estimated changes in asset values, liabilities, benefit payments and contributions, that it is likely that the UTL is now at least as large as the \$62M cited by CalPERS.

-It is important to note that, if and when, Treasury rates increase back to normal historical levels, it is quite likely that the buy-out cost will drop sharply other things being equal.
+Conversly, it is important to note that, if and when, Treasury rates increase back to normal historical levels, it is quite likely that the UTL will drop sharply other things being equal.